-Use shielded wires for remote control wiring and ground the shield on both sides.
-(Fig. 6-3) Otherwise misoperation due to noise may occur.
+Use shielded wires for remote control wiring and ground the shield on the indoor unit side.
+(Fig. 6-3) Otherwise misoperation due to electrical noise may occur.

 6-3.
 Wiring System Diagrams for Group Control

 This diagram shows when several units (maximum of 8) are controlled by a remote controller (main unit).
 In this case, a remote controller can be connected at any indoor unit.